 Tom Ford Three Piece Suit – $5,000 per suit / $60,000

 The latest iteration of Bond is the most stylish yet, so you know he’s not wearing a Yd suit when gambling at baccarat tables or entertaining ladies at expensive restaurants.
 Daniel Craig’s Bond is a loyal Tom Ford fanboy, with the majority of clothing worn by the spy coming from the famous fashion designers stable.
 While the average person might own three or four suits they alternate between, someone in Bond’s position, who is often shot at and engaging in barroom brawls, would more likely than not have an extensive collection of favourite suits and their replacements.
 I’m imagining Bond goes through roughly 12 suits a year, meaning he’s making Tom Ford a very rich man.

-If you're curious as to exactly what clothing Bond dons for each outing, this incredibly well-researched Instagram account will tell you everything you want to know (even product codes) about what threads the spy is sporting in each film.
+If you’re curious as to exactly what clothing 007 dons for each outing, this incredibly well-researched Instagram account will tell you everything you want to know (even product codes) about what threads the spy is sporting in each of the James Bond movies.

 Crockett & Jones Norwich Shoes – $9,000 annually

-In the most recent Bond film, SPECTRE, the sophisticated secret agent can be seen wearing Crockett & Jones Norwich leather lace-ups.
-These classic evening shoes retail for $745 and are relatively cheap when compared to the price of Bond's suit.
-But considering Bond wears an extensive range of Crockett & Jones shoes in the latest films, including the brands Swansea Derby shoe ($754) and black Radnor boot ($1,000), I imagine he owns close to a dozen pairs for every occasion.
+In one of the most recent James Bond movies, SPECTRE, the sophisticated secret agent can be seen wearing Crockett & Jones Norwich leather lace-ups.
+These classic evening shoes retail for $745 and are relatively cheap when compared to the price of Bond’s suit.
+But considering 007 wears an extensive range of Crockett & Jones shoes in the latest James Bond movires, including the brands Swansea Derby shoe ($754) and black Radnor boot ($1,000), I imagine he owns close to a dozen pairs for every occasion.

 Globe-Trotter Original Brown Suitcase – $1,621